States, cities running out of rental assistance monies

 The initial rollout of the federal program was plagued by slow disbursement, with administration officials publicly blaming state and municipal partners for bottlenecking the process with excessive bureaucracy often aimed at preventing fraud.

-The more recent problem has been some parts of the country expending all their monies while others especially in parts of the South lagging behind.
+The more recent problem has been some parts of the country expending all their money while others, especially in parts of the South, are lagging behind.

+“While the overall rate of spending emergency rental assistance has improved, many programs are still too slow in getting assistance to tenants in need,” Diane Yentel, CEO of the National Low Income Housing Coalition, said in a statement.
+“Most slow spenders and poor performers are needlessly delayed by their refusal to use flexibilities and best practices to expedite assistance.”

-That prompted Treasury to announce in October that it would soon start reallocating unspent monies.
+Treasury announced in October that it would soon start reallocating unspent money.

-Those entities that have not obligated 65% of their ERA1 monies or are found to have an expenditure ratio below 30% as of Sept.
+Those entities that have not obligated 65% of their ERA1 money or are found to have an expenditure ratio below 30% as of Sept.
 30 based on a Treasury formula will face having the money reallocated.
 Grantees can avoid losing the money if they submit a plan by Nov.
 15 showing how they will improve distribution or are able to get their distribution numbers above the 65% or 30% threshold.

 There will also be the option of entities voluntary returning the money, with the goal that it could be redistributed to the same state, territory or tribal area.
 Treasury officials have not identified any places that could lose money.